What do you see when you visit a city like Athens?

 The Museum of Greek Gastronomy

 We were really lucky to be shown around the new Gastronomy Museum.
-So new it hasn’t even opened yet!
 As well as seeing the first exhibition, we also had a wonderful meal in their lovely courtyard restaurant.
 I’m looking forward to telling you more about this and all the other scrumptious delights I enjoyed during my stay, a welcome reminder of just how good Greek cooking really is.

 Athens may be looking a little down on its heels but if you take the time to peel back the layers you’ll discover a vibrant, creative, eclectic city.
 The ancient and the modern stand hand-in-hand here and a movement of young Athenians whom, having lived or studied abroad, have now returned to play their part in rebuilding the city they so clearly love.

-Athens is a city that it takes a little time to get to know and I’m eager for us to get better acquainted.
-In the meantime, I’m looking forward to sharing more of my photos and telling you more about the wonderful experiences I had there last week.
+Athens is a city that takes a little time to get to know and I’m eager for us to get better acquainted.

 Join my 'Behind the Scenes' newsletter